jbmilgrom/blogg/src/post/identity-state-time.md

 ## Unchangeability is Fundamental to Functional Semantics

 On the other hand, changeable things undermine functional semantics.
-The `decrement100` procedure can be viewed as computing a mathematical function because its output depends only on its input; there is no other _variable_ information on which it depends. `decrementOneHundred` introduces a changeable thing.
-As the value of the mutable `let` binding changes, so does the behavior of `decrementOneHundred` as a side-effect.
-Consequently, `decrementOneHundred` depends on the ongoing value of some contextual thing in addition to its input `x` and does not resemble computing a mathematical function as a result.
+The `decrement100` procedure can be viewed as computing a mathematical function because its output depends only on its input; there is no other _variable_ information on which it depends.
+By contrast, as the value of the mutable `let` binding underlying `decrementOneHundred` _changes_, so does the behavior of `decrementOneHundred` as a side-effect.
+Consequently, `decrementOneHundred` depends on the ongoing value of some contextual thing in addition to its input `x` and cannot resemble computing a mathematical function.
+A changeable thing precludes functional semantics.

-Conversely, immutability restores functional semantics.
+Conversely, unchangeability restores functional semantics.
 No contextual changes means no side-effects, and no side-effects means functional behavior:

 > So long as we do not use assignments, two evaluations of the same procedure with the same arguments will produce the same result, so that procedures can be viewed as computing mathematical functions.
-Programming without any use of assignment…is accordingly known as _functional programming_. — SICP Section 3.1.3
+Programming without any use of assignment…is accordingly known as _functional programming_. — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.1.3

-An externally scoped variable cannot change the semantics of `decrementOneHundred` when immutable.
+An externally scoped variable cannot change the semantics of `decrementOneHundred` when immutable and unchangeable.

 ```js
 const oneHundred = 100; // <-- now a `const` instead of a `let`